Reservoir Safety Reform Programme Information Page

 3. The Environment Agency manages and enforces reservoir safety regulation in England.

-The reform programme aims to strengthen and modernise safety procedures.
-It will not change this overall three way approach, but will mean some changes for all of these communities.
+The reform programme aims will not change this overall three way approach, but will mean some changes for all of these communities.

 Programme of reforms

-Our programme of reforms to strengthen and modernise the regime will be implemented through a combination of guidance, secondary legislation and new primary legislation, when parliamentary time allows.
+Our programme of reforms to bring in a more proportionate, flexible regime of reservoir safety will be implemented through a combination of guidance and new legislation, when parliamentary time allows.

 Scope of regulation